-Enumerations, or ENUMS, are a special data type that allows programmers to define a set of named constants under the same type.
+Enumerations, or enums, are a special data type that allows programmers to define a set of named constants under a single type.

-The main advantage of using enums is that they provide readability and structure to the code, as they replace “magic” numbers or strings with established meaningful and prefixed names.
+The main advantage of using enums is that they provide readability and structure to the code, as they replace “magic” numbers or strings with meaningful, prefixed, established names.

-“Magic” numbers and strings are literals that someone adds to the code without explaining too well where they come from.
+“Magic” numbers and strings are literals that someone adds to the code without explaining to the next person very well where they come from.
 For example:

 var nota = suma * 1.271; // where does 1.271 come from? who knows

-The most typical (and on the other hand boring) example often given is the days of the week.
+The most typical (and somewhat boring) example usually given is the days of the week.

 enum DiaSemana {